bkzk/rblmon/README.md

 # rblmon

-Rblmon monitors your IP address or list of IP addresses on specific DNS Blacklist server or list of servers.
-It allows you to specify your own list of IP and DNSBL servers.
-By default, it prints all result in a more user-friendly way, but for further processing, you can use a 'quit' option.
+Rblmon monitors your IP address or list of IP addresses on a specific DNS Blacklist server or list of servers.
+It allows you to specify your list of IP and DNSBL servers.
+By default, it prints all results in a more user-friendly way, but for further processing, you can use a 'quiet' option.